What is the average property management fee for rental properties?

-Property Managers typically charge management fee of 8 to 10 percent of the monthly rent plus leasing fee of half to one month’s rent every time they have to find a new tenant.
+Property Managers typically charge a management fee of 8 to 10 percent of the monthly rent plus a leasing fee of a half to one month’s rent every time they have to find a new tenant.
 Some managers charge additional fees for overseeing major repairs and mark-up on repairs, inspections, and contract cancellations.

 Vacation rental management fees are higher, typically 25 to 40 percent.
 Most of the time that’s an all-inclusive fee.
 Companies that handle only marketing and booking usually charge around 10 percent.

-What is the difference between the property management fees and leasing fees?
+What is the difference between property management fees and leasing fees?

 A leasing fee is paid to find a tenant.
 This fee is usually equal to one month’s rent, but in more competitive areas, it’s often 50 percent of one month’s rent.